Creating an Indian Food Menu

 Snacks/Appetizers

-Before I get into planning a lunch/dinner party, I want to talk about snacks.
-Depending on the type of event you’re planning, you may want to have some snacks.
-If you’re having a small casual dinner, you can skip this part.
+Before I get into what to serve for lunch or dinner, I want to talk about snacks.
+Depending on the type of event you’re planning, you might want to have some snacks.
+If you’re having a small dinner with a few friends, you can skip this part.
 But if you’re having a party with several guests, you’ll want to include snacks.
-It’s very common during “Indian parties” to serve a few different appetizers.
-This way, you have food ready for friends to munch as soon as they arrive.
-They can enjoy the snacks while you wait for all of your guests to arrive.

 Here are some ideas for snack and appetizers: